 This course will provide foundational knowledge and skills related to group development, process, and dynamics; group counseling theories; and group leadership and counseling methods.
 Emphasis will be placed on factors to consider when developing, conducting, and evaluating groups.
 Learners will explore different theoretical approaches to counseling groups, as well as evaluating various types of counseling groups.
 The course content will highlight ethical, legal, and professional issues.
-Registration is limited by program of study.
+Participation in an experiential growth group in this course is required.
+Prerequisite: CMC-620

-- Describe the relevance and usefulness of group work to the counseling profession - Explain theories of group counseling and group work, including commonalties, and distinguishing characteristics - Compare group leadership styles and approaches, including characteristics of various types of group leaders and leadership styles - Summarize principles of group dynamics, including group process components, developmental stage theories, and group members' roles and behaviors - Describe factors to consider when developing, conducting, and evaluating groups, including characteristics of group members, group counseling methods, group counselor orientations and behaviors, settings and criteria and methods of evaluation
+- Explain theories of group counseling and group work, including commonalties, and distinguishing characteristics - Compare group leadership styles and approaches, including characteristics of various types of group leaders and leadership styles - Summarize principles of group dynamics, including group process components, developmental stages, and group members' roles and behaviors - Describe factors to consider when developing, conducting, and evaluating groups, including characteristics of group members, types of groups, group counselor orientations and behaviors, co-leadership, settings and criteria and methods of evaluation - Apply group counseling knowledge through leadership or co-leadership of an in-class growth group and participate in the required in-class group experience

-CMC-634 CRISIS, TRAUMA & GRIEF COUNSELING: IMPACT, INTERVENTION & MANAGEMENT The course is designed to provide students with knowledge of and competencies in trauma and crisis counseling in urban and multicultural contexts in community and school based settings.
-We specifically investigate ecological, developmental, and social variables that impact ethnic minority and low-income communities and their experience of trauma.
+CMC-634 CRISIS, TRAUMA & GRIEF COUNSELING: IMPACT, INTERVENTION & MANAGEMENT This course is designed to provide knowledge, competencies, and skill acquisition in crisis intervention, trauma, and grief counseling.
+Learners will investigate ecological, developmental, and social values that impact individuals, families, and communities at multiple intersections of identity.
 Trauma associated with racism, poverty, violence, immigration, refugee status, homelessness, abuse, death, injury, health, and crime (as well as other conditions and issues) will be explored.
-Culturally relevant intervention models and strategies will be discussed for various forms of crisis and trauma.
-These include the use of cultural-ecological crisis assessment and intervention models for school and community based settings.
-The main priority in this course is to (1) help you develop cultural sensitivity in trauma and crisis counseling; (2) address multicultural issues as relevant to stress and trauma, (3) become competent in basic crisis intervention skills, techniques, and models, (4) develop a knowledge base of the various types of trauma and how to effectively counsel in crisis situations, (5) understand the functions of the body in response and treatment to trauma, and (6) understand and appreciate ecological, social, biological, and cultural factors associated with experiences of trauma and crises.
-Registration is limited by program of study.
-Learning Outcomes
+Culturally relevant crisis intervention models and crisis intervention triage assessment practices will be examined.
+Skills to address multicultural issues as relevant to stress, crisis, and trauma, will be evaluated.
+Learners will investigate the neurobiological and bodily responses to trauma and implications for treatment.
+This course will also provide learners with a foundation to understanding and applying models, types, and theories of grief and bereavement counseling skills and techniques.